 Sionna Investment Managers Inc. (“Sionna” or the “Firm”) is an independent investment management company incorporated under the laws of Canada.
-Sionna is entirely owned by senior members of staff and the Firm’s only office is located in Toronto, Ontario.
+Sionna is privately owned, and the Firm’s only office is located in Toronto, Ontario.

 Sionna is in the business of providing investment advisory services to its clients (“Clients”).
 Sionna manages the Sionna Pooled Funds (the “Pooled Funds”) and may use the Pooled Funds to manage some Clients’ accounts under fully discretionary investment management agreements.
 Additionally, a Client may subscribe on its own to purchase units of a Pooled Fund directly, through execution of a subscription agreement.
 Sionna also provides advisory services for separately managed Client accounts that invest directly in a portfolio of securities and other investments.